 Add the rubber pad to the top before pressing.
 We're going to press this at 385 degrees for 480 seconds at medium pressure.
 Again, you will want to follow all directions from the place you purchase your ornaments.

-Here’s that glass ornament after pressing.
-Remember to use caution as these will be hot when you remove them.
+Here's that glass ornament after pressing.
+Remember to use caution when removing these, as they will be hot.

 Remove your sublimation print from the back and add a ribbon to hang on your tree.
 I think this may be my favorite with the background being that frosted glass!
 You could definitely sublimate over the entire ornament here as well.

 I would like to know which of these options is your favorite.
-For me, I love sublimation metal ornaments if I just want to do something quickly as they are super easy.
+I love sublimation metal ornaments; if I just want to do something quickly, they are super easy.

 I feel like the porcelain version is more elegant.
-They are more of an heirloom that can be passed down through the generations.
+They are more like heirlooms that can be passed down through the generations.

 I will say, however, that the glass sublimation ornaments are my absolute favorite!
 The frosted glass is stunning and an amazing way to make sublimation ornaments that everyone will love.

-Whether you use metal, glass, or porcelain, you have options for making photo ornaments for your tree.
-Or you can make even more and give them as gifts or even make items to sell.
+Whether you use metal, glass, or porcelain, you can make photo ornaments for your tree.
+Or you can make even more and give them as gifts or sell.

 Make some sublimation ornaments this year.
 I know you will love how they look on your tree!